Greater Moldova: Under Voronin, Lupu, and Dodon

 As argued in 2009 by historian Ruslan Tanasă, the Greater Moldovan approach remains the "least developed" among the three competing ideologies at the heart of Moldovan identity disputes—in opposition to both Romanian nationalism and those who simply see the Moldavian SSR as Moldova's only historical predecessor.
 Tanasă views Moldovan irrendentism as spontaneous and reactive; he also notes its "weak points which put it at a significant disadvantage", including the fact that all three former Moldavian princely capitals are currently located within Romania's borders.
+In a 2016 piece, former Romanian Senator Paul Ghițiu contrarily argued that the territorial breakup of Romania was entirely possible "within a few years", largely because the country was being ruled upon by treasonous elites (in opposing these and this outcome, Ghițiu advocated a "Trumpist turn" in Romania).
+According to the same author, part of the eventual destruction of the country would involve "the Republic of Moldova [merging] with Moldova and Bukovina to form Greater Moldova."

-Examples of 21st-century institutions and organizations that fully embrace irredentism include the weekly newspaper Moldova Mare, founded in 2008; and the Greater Moldova Party, formerly known as the "For the Nation and Country Party" and renamed in 2020 to its current name under its president Teodor Turta.
-The Moldova Mare group also included Mihail Garbuz, who went on to establish his own party, the Patriots of Moldova, which also drew into its ranks Stati and Anatol Plugaru.
-This group supports Moldovan statehood within a Greater Russia, which explicitly denies Ukraine's current borders in the Budjak; during the Ukrainian crisis, Garbuz came under investigation by Ukrainian authorities after allegedly helping to set up a separatist National Council of Bessarabia.
+Examples of 21st-century institutions and organizations that fully embrace irredentism include the weekly newspaper Moldova Mare, founded in 2008; and the Greater Moldova Party, formerly known as the "For the Nation and Country Party" and renamed in 2020 to its current name under its then president Teodor Turta.
+Victoria Furtună became the party's president in 2025; she demanded that same year the return of the Budjak from Ukraine, claiming that Moldova could demand a revision of the border since "there is no international treaty ratified by Moldova that recognizes the loss of the Budjak".
+The Moldova Mare group included Mihail Garbuz, who went on to establish his own party, the Patriots of Moldova, which also drew into its ranks Stati and Anatol Plugaru.
+This group supports Moldovan statehood within a Greater Russia, which explicitly denies Ukraine's current borders in the Budjak; during the Russo-Ukrainian war, Garbuz came under investigation by Ukrainian authorities after allegedly helping to set up a separatist National Council of Bessarabia.